 CLAT seeks to test your ability to use your skills of deduction to arrive at a determinate inference based on the information available to you.
 Inference questions in CLAT ask you to derive the implications of an argument presented to you.
-It is important for you to remember that although inferences are unstated they are not the same as assumptions.
+Our teachers at CLAT Coaching in Kolkata always ask students to remember that although inferences are unstated they are not the same as assumptions.

 Assumptions are the premises on which arguments are based.
 They act as backbones or atleast support structures of arguments.
 Inferences on the other hand are a logical next step that a reasonable reader arrives at after analyzing the argument presented to him.
 In fact if you look at it objectively the argument can sometimes act as the assumption for the inference.

 While attempting these questions you have to be wary of three types of wrong answers.